Free When Food is Your Mother Webinar

 Like an iceberg, what drives overeating lies below the surface.

-Now I’m going to turn to the five main reasons why you overeat.
-In each case, I’ll describe the need and primary emotion that drives the overeating as well as tools and practices to help you shift.
+Here are five common emotions that drive overeating.
+For each, I’ll describe the need and primary emotion that drives the overeating as well as tools and practices to help.

 Elevated alarm

-This is eating to soothe the build up of anxiety, fear, inner tension, or stress.
+This is eating to soothe the build up of anxiety/alarm, fear, inner tension, or stress in the nervous system.
 In this instance, overeating is almost like a panic attack.
 (Read more here about how a binge is a cry for connection and a cry for help.)
 When you finally eat the food fix, you’ve “had” it.
 The anxiety has reached its breaking point, and you turn to food to cope.

-1. When you’re in the intense space of wanting to binge, you need to protect yourself, to ride the storm of emotion without overeating.
+1. When you’re in the intense space of wanting to binge, you may need support to ride the storm of emotion.
 I find the damage control tool from EBT, emotional brain training, very helpful in lowering the build up of stress.
 You can also sign up for the free Binge Rescue worksheet here.

-2. Find ways to come down, to lower the anxiety, overarousal, inner tension, or intense energy.
-Anything involving movement or rhythmic activity can help – exercise, walking, yoga, a bath, going outside, meditation, knitting, being in water, and more.
+2. Move the anxiety, overarousal, and inner tension.
+Anything involving movement or rhythmic activity can help drain some of this build of alarm – exercise, walking, yoga, a bath, going outside, meditation, knitting, being in water, and more.

 3. Drain the build up of emotion underneath.
 The ultimate resolution for alarm driven overeating is to drain the alarm, fear, grief, and other stored up emotions.
 Emotional support is often very helpful, whether that’s found in loved ones, friends, or a therapist.